metagraph-dev/metagraph/docs/plugin_author_guide/plugin_testing.rst

 Testing Abstract Types, Concrete Types, Wrappers
 ------------------------------------------------

-Testing types is difficult to do in isolation outside of trivially testing of methods and attributes.
+Testing types is difficult to do in isolation outside of trivially testing methods and attributes.

 There are no metagraph-specific testing practices we recommend in particular here.